 Best Content: Max

 HBO is often behind the culture-defining shows everyone talks about.
 You’re probably familiar with some of its hits, including “House of the Dragon,” “Euphoria,” and “Succession,” to name just a few.

-An HBO Max subscription lets you watch your favorite TV shows and movies on the go.
+A Max subscription lets you watch your favorite TV shows and movies on the go.
 Compatible devices include smartphones, laptops, and tablets, among many others.
-HBO Max doesn’t offer a free trial, but it allows you to watch a handful of Max Originals without a subscription, such as “Our Flag Means Death” and “Tokyo Vice.”
+Max doesn’t offer a free trial, but it allows you to watch a handful of Max Originals without a subscription, such as “Our Flag Means Death” and “Tokyo Vice.”